-With a large 40L capacity, a water-resistant 900D material, built-in external charging port and lots of different pockets for your smaller items, this is a well designed pack.
+With a large 40L capacity, a water-resistant 900D material, a built-in external charging port, and lots of different pockets for your smaller items, this is a well-designed pack.

 If you want to get a quick overview of the Mancro backpack you can check out the quick video below.

 Basically, this is a connection between the inside and outside of the pack.

 So, you can connect the pack’s USB cable to a power bank or laptop that you have on the inside, and then easily charge your phone or other devices from the outside.

 The USB port is on the outside right side of the pack, so you could charge on the go or have the pack sitting down while you are traveling, at school, or working.

 This idea is great, as you don’t have to always search for a way to charge your gear.
 The port is right there, ready to access at all times.

 There is even a handy pocket on the inside/top for a power bank if that is what you want to use as your power source.
 So, it easily connects to the charging port cable on the inside.